The Role of the Expert in Advocacy

 The report is the expert’s first contribution to the advancement of the case and a report that does not advance the case may never be seen again.
 Here it helps to remember that the report should be directed towards the tribunal, and its function is not to advocate client-side assumptions or the preferred counterfactual scenario, but to put forward the expert’s opinions and engage the tribunal so that it sees that they are fair and reasonable, correct in the circumstances and should be preferred to those of the expert on the other side.
 There are other ‘consumers’ of the report, including the other side and their expert, but they are not the primary focus.

 A report is advocacy in written words, numbers and graphics.
 While it is generally the case that most arbitral tribunals are composed of lawyers, and increasingly those that sit as arbitrators are financially literate, it may always be better to assume a zero-state of technical knowledge in a report.
-This does not mean a didactic approach (condensing a three-year MBA finance or accounting course is hardly feasible), but it does mean concepts and terminology should be carefully introduced and precisely described.
+This does not mean a didactic approach (condensing a three-year MBA finance or accounting course is hardly feasible), but it does mean concepts and terminology should be carefully introduced and, crucially, precisely described.
 The expert should not appear to be hiding behind what the tribunal might see as obscure terminology.
 To give an example of the confusion that may result from terminology, I was once instructed on a case where a sale and purchase agreement provided for a further payment to be made based on the amount of ‘profit’ made following acquisition but was silent as to the basis or definition of profit.
-Hence even simple terms can be complex on expert examination, for instance:
+Hence, even simple terms can be complex on expert examination, for instance.

 - Should ‘profit’ include or exclude changes of accounting policy or procedures between the date of sale of the business and date of measurement for the purposes of the additional payments?

-In that case, discussion of the meaning of the term ‘profit’ and its various permutations was crucial; but of more general application, the expert does not want to be in a situation where in the context of profit the tribunal is thinking about PBT, when the expert is referring to PAT.
+In the above case, discussion of the meaning of the term ‘profit’ and its various permutations was crucial; but of more general application, the expert does not want to be in a situation where in the context of profit the tribunal is thinking about PBT, when the expert is referring to PAT.

 If words are dangerous, numbers and graphics can be more so.
 There can be considerable benefit in providing visual aids in an expert’s report, providing the report takes the time to explain the purpose of the diagram and the conclusions to be drawn from it, neither of which will be obvious to the untrained reader.
 However, not all complexities can or should be simplified, and there is a danger with oversimplification.
 Part of the expert’s role must be to make the tribunal aware of the true complexity of an issue and to equip the arbitrators to deal with it properly.
 Oversimplification, particularly the sort of ‘circles, and arrows and a paragraph on the back of each one explaining what each one was’ approach can raise the issue of impartiality, where necessary issues are hidden behind an inauthentic stated goal of making ‘things palatable’ for the tribunal.